lottie/lottie-spec/docs/specs/layers.md

 The way it works is the layer defining the mask has a `tt` attribute with the appropriate [value](constants.md#matte-mode).
-The layer being masked is indicated by the `tp` attribute, which has the index of the layer that is being masked.
+The layer being masked is indicated by the `tp` attribute, which has the index (`ind`) of the layer that is being masked.

 In this example there's a layer with a rectangle and a star being masked by an ellipse: